Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## {{site.TITLE_SSDLC_SECTESTS_PENTESTS}}

-1. **Conduct Pentests:** Applications MUST be verified by penetration tests according to the pentesting policy below.
-Penetration tests SHOULD be carried out within an environment that is close to production (e.g. on the acceptance environment).
+1. **Pentest Policy:** Applications and services MUST be verified by penetration tests according to the following policy:

-2. **Retests Findings:** After a severe vulnerability has been fixed that was found by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.

-3. **Pentest Policy:** Pentests MUST be repeated according to follwing policy:

 | Business Criticality | External Applications  | Internal Applications |
 | ------------- | ------------- | ------------- |
 | **>= [HIGH]** | Before initial go live but at least annually[^1]  | ASAP after initial go-live but at least every third year  |
 | **< [HIGH]** | Before initial go live but at least every second year  | - |

+2. **Pentest Environment:** Penetration tests SHOULD be carried out within an environment that is close to production (e.g. on the acceptance environment).

+3. **Retests Findings:** After a severe vulnerability has been fixed that was identified by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.

 [^1]: In the case where it is ensured that no changes are made to an application, this interval MAY be extended by one additional year.